-By default this also builds the set of Fortran-callable wrapper routines whose calling sequences are described later in this document.
+By default, the Makefile will be configured to build the set of Fortran-callable wrapper routines whose calling sequences are described later in this document.

 The 'make shared' option builds a shared or dynamic version of the CFITSIO library.
 When using the shared library the executable code is not copied into your program at link time and instead the program locates the necessary library code at run time, normally through LD_LIBRARY_PATH or some other method.
 The advantages of using a shared library are: